Regulus (Turner): In England

 In January 1829, Turner returned to London, opting to ship his paintings back separately, insured for 500 guineas.
-While he hoped they would arrive early enough to be shown in the 1829 exhibition of the Royal Academy of Arts, they arrived three months after it opened, on 20 July.
-At some point before 1837, Regulus was severely damaged in the upper left of the canvas.
-While Turner noted in a letter to William Linton that all of his paintings had arrived safely, it is possible that Regulus was damaged on the return trip and that Turner had not thoroughly inspected his canvases.
-This theory is supported by the fact Regulus was not shown for years after its move to London, while the other Italian paintings such as Orvieto and Palestrina were exhibited soon after their arrival.
-It is also possible Regulus was damaged in London for any number of reasons, such as falling onto furniture.
+He hoped they would arrive early enough to be shown in the 1829 exhibition of the Royal Academy of Arts, but they only arrived on 20 July, three months after it opened.
+At some point before 1837, Reguluss canvas was severely damaged.
+While Turner stated in a letter to the artist William Linton that all of his paintings had arrived safely, it is possible that Regulus was damaged on the return trip, and Turner had not inspected it thoroughly enough to notice the tear.
+This theory is supported by the fact Regulus was not shown for several years after its move to London, while the other Italian paintings such as Orvieto and Palestrina were exhibited soon after their arrival.
+It is also possible Regulus was damaged in London in any number of ways, such as falling onto furniture.
 The damage constituted a large tear in the upper left corner of the painting, which covered much of the sky.
-The tear was mended through a relining, possibly done by William Redmore Bigg, and light stitching.
-A quarter of the canvas, constituting mostly sky, was completely repainted to hide the damage.
-An additional tear can be found running vertically just right of the painting's centre, directly in the middle of the Sun.
-This tear was also stitched shut, and hidden with paint.
+It was mended through stitching and a relining – possibly performed by William Redmore Bigg – where additional fabric was added to the back of the painting.
+A quarter of the canvas, containing mostly sky, was completely repainted to hide the damage.
+An additional tear is found running vertically just right of the painting's centre, directly in the middle of the sun.
+This tear was also stitched shut and hidden with paint.